 “We built a modern ERP Cloud-native ERP system with a micro-services architecture, using Kubernetes to achieve agility and innovate frequently.
 We need to customize offerings for large customers and need to make frequent changes designed exclusively for the customer.
 For example, the requirements to transport cars and vehicles is very different from transporting mobile phones.”Kapil Mahajan, CIO, Safexpress

 But in the back end it required Orix to hook up with partners to facilitate customers to register, verify credentials and subscribe in a seamless manner—all of which was possible supported by open APIs and Cloud technologies.

 Modern applications boost innovation with frequent experimentation and fail-fast strategies.
 Experimentation has become a crucial ingredient of success and modern application architectures such as microservices, powered by containers and serverless technologies, are equipped with high level of automation, built-in flexibility and scalability to empower businesses with agility.

 “With network spread across 400+ locations connecting length and breadth of India, IT is a key business enabler for the success of Delhivery.
-With rapid expansion in business, technical imperatives in Delhivery are very dynamic and closely aligned to the business imperatives.”Gaurav Pandey, CIO of Delhivery
+With rapid expansion in business, technical imperatives in Delhivery are very dynamic and closely aligned to the business imperatives.”Gaurav Pandey, Head – IT, Delhivery

 Digital is the foundation for New Business Environment